This article was originally published November 14, 2019

-Currently, when a federal employee comes aboard in his or her agency, they are automatically enrolled to contribute 3% of their gross salary to their Thrift Saving Plan (TSP) account.
-Starting around October 2020, that automatic contribution amount will increase to 5%- which is also the highest amount for which a match will be received.
+When a federal employee comes aboard in his or her agency, they are automatically enrolled to contribute 5% of their gross salary to their Thrift Saving Plan (TSP) account.
+5% is also the highest amount for which a match will be received.
 This match is often called ‘free money from the government.’

 Here’s a refresher regarding how the TSP match works: